The Lovers of Verona: Production

 The film was shot at the Billancourt Studios in Paris and on location in Venice.
 The sets were designed by art director René Moulaert.

-In his memoirs, cinematographer Henri Alekan recalled when 16-years-old Anouk Aimée was forced to dive completely naked into the cold waters of the Adige river, without anyone managing to keep away the onlookers obviously interested in the scene.
+In his memoirs, cinematographer Henri Alekan recalled when 16-year-old Anouk Aimée was forced to dive completely naked into the cold waters of the Adige river, without anyone managing to keep away the onlookers obviously interested in the scene.

 Critical reception

 TV Guide called the film "[a]n intriguing romance", while Bosley Crowther of The New York Times called it "a story set within a weird and grotesque frame of contemporary morbidness in Venice and gaudy film-making in Italy."
 Pauline Kael wrote, "The film's sensuous poetic elegance contrasts with the seamy elements it encompasses...
 You may feel you've been made too aware of the film's artistic intentions, and the romanticism can drive you a little nuts."